Prioritization - The Efficient Frontier

 1. Quantify what Value & Cost mean to your organization

 The best way to do this is with an AHP model.
-AHP stands for Analytic Hierachy Process.
+AHP stands for Analytic Hierarchy Process.
 Learn more about it here.
 Compared to purely financial analysis it builds in impossible-to-quantify criteria.
 Compared to Product models such as Kano, RICE and MoSCoW it offers far greater adaptability to the specific requirements of a portfolio.

 Similarly defining ‘cost’ in the context of planning is critical.
 For most this means blending capital spend with people costs, then applying estimates of effort to each project.
 T-Shirt sizing is a popular approach as a simple proxy to get data quickly without having to build bottom-up models.